anupash/privseams/unmaintained/README.txt

 THERE IS NO WARRANTY FOR THE FUNCTIONING OF THIS CODE!

 However the code in this directory should not have many dependencies to other directories and therefore compilation could work.
+The files in this directory could be seen as detached from the main project.

 =============